08:30 – 10:00 hrs | Concurrent Symposia S09-12 & Educational Sessions E09-E10

 United Kingdom

-S10.3 Large scale integration of genetic and ‘omics’ data to find susceptibility genes for complex traits
+S10.3 Large scale integration of genetic and ‘omics’ data to find susceptibility genes for obesity and fat distribution

 Sara Pulit;